Rape and Sexual Offences - Chapter 15: Sexual Harm Prevention Orders (SHPOs)

 Sexual Risk Orders

 Sexual Risk Orders can be applied for by a Chief Officer of Police or the Director General of the National Crime Agency by way of complaint to a Magistrates’ Court.
-These orders are generally made against an individual who has not been convicted or cautioned for the offence but who nevertheless is thought to pose a risk of harm to the public in the UK and or children or vulnerable adults abroad.
+These civil orders are applied for in relation to individuals who have not been convicted or cautioned for an offence but who nevertheless are thought to pose a risk of harm to the public in the UK and/or children/vulnerable adults abroad.

-Such an order has effect for a fixed period (not less than two years) or until further order.
+Such an order has effect for a fixed period of not less than two years or until further order.

 The maximum penalty for conviction on indictment is imprisonment for a term not exceeding five years.